The submission portal is now open

 2) Each EPA member may submit one paper proposal, one poster proposal, and one symposium proposal.
 EPA graduate student members may submit one paper proposal and one poster proposal.
 EPA associates may only submit one poster proposal.
-Associate members may not give a talk in a paper session or symposium.
-Submitters can be co-authors on other submissions submitted by other members.

-4) If you are submitting a symposium, you must be the chair.
+4) If you are submitting a symposium, YOU must be the chair.
 You also may be a presenter and/or be the discussant.
-If you are organizing and submitting a symposium, remember that all presenters within the symposium must be first author on their presentations and must be EPA members.
-EPA associates are not eligible to make oral presentations within a symposium,
+ALL presenters must be first author on their presentations and must be EPA members.
+Associates are not eligible to make oral presentations as part of a symposium.

-6) You will be required to submit a short 75 word abstract and a long 500-1000 word abstract using text boxes on our submission site (references do not count toward the word total).
-Fellows may submit one proposal with a short 75 word abstract only (no long abstract required).
-You may also cut and paste text into the boxes.
+6) You can type directly into the text boxes for the short 75 word abstract and long 500-1000 word abstract.
+You will also be able to cut and paste text into the boxes.
 The boxes will not accommodate graphics.
 Remember that what you submit is final.
 So, please proof read your submission carefully.